GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 1. Add the label “BETA” at the end of the name of your extension.
 2. Add "THIS EXTENSION IS FOR BETA TESTING" to the description.

+{% Aside 'caution' %}
-Note that skipping this step may result in your extension being rejected for [repetitive content][spam-policy].
+Skipping this step may result in your extension being rejected for [repetitive content][spam-policy].
+{% endAside %}

 Now that your beta version is clearly labeled, you can either distribute it to specified email addresses, to members of a Google group or share as a direct link.